tmpfs/mdp/README.md

 * `script`: Execute a command and use `stdout` as the content.
 * `require`: Require a `.js` module or a `.json` file.

-## Features

-* Synchronize your readme with your code.

 ## Configuration

 This document was generated with the following configuration (see [package.json](https://github.com/freeformsystems/rdm/blob/master/package.json)):